eurozulu/textnumbers/README.md

 Value Labels are names assigned to a group of values, based on the value Base.
 The `labels` array should contain an array of objects containing the following properties:
 `value`: The numeric value it represents
-`name`: The string name to assign to that value
+`label`: The string label to assign to that value
 e.g.
 >{ "value": 1000, "label": "thousand"}`